La Paz (Bolivia): Top 10 Things to Do

 Landing in La Paz

-We departed by bus on an overnight service to Peru.
 There are a number of bus companies running services to and from La Paz.
-At the Bus Terminal (which, coincidentally was designed by Gustave Eiffel) each company has its own ticket booth.
-We hadn’t planned to travel by bus, so it was rather bewildering wandering round the booths checking which operator offered which destinations.
-However, we ended up on a very nice bus with fully reclining seat for the our unexpected drive to Cuzco.
+The hundred year old Bus Terminal was designed by Gustave Eiffel, who also designed the famous tower bearing his name in Paris.
+Each company has its own ticket booth.
+We hadn’t planned to depart by bus (we had plane tickets, but the airline ceased operating), so it was rather bewildering wandering round the booths checking what operator offered what destinations.
+However, we ended up on a very nice bus with fully reclining seat for our unexpected overnight drive to Cuzco.

 La Paz